netxms/netxms-doc/admin/data-collection.rst

 .. _offline-data-collection:

-Agent cashing mode
+Agent caching mode
 ==================

-Agent cashing mode allows metric data to be obtained while connection between server and agent have been broken.
+Agent caching mode allows metric data to be obtained while connection between server and agent have been broken.
 This option is available for metrics, table metrics and proxy SNMP metrics.
 Not implemented for proxy SNMP table metrics and DCIs with custom schedule.
 While break data is stored on agent, and on connect it